Williamson A. Sangma: Meghalaya state

-The faction that opposed Autonomous state left the All Party Hill Leaders Conference led by Williamson Sangma and formed a separate party with name Hill State People's Democratic Party (HSPDP).
-To counter the influence gained by HSPDP in certain areas, All Party Hill Leaders Conference requested PM on 3 September 1970, to declare Meghalaya as a full-fledged state.
+The faction that opposed an autonomous state left the All Party Hill Leaders Conference led by Williamson Sangma and formed a separate party named the Hill State People's Democratic Party (HSPDP).
+To counter the influence gained by the HSPDP in certain areas, the All Party Hill Leaders Conference requested the PM on 3 September 1970, to declare Meghalaya as a full-fledged state.
 On 10 November 1970, the Government informed the Lok Sabha that the government had decided to accept in principle the Meghalaya demand for statehood.
-Finally, on 21 January 1972, Meghalaya state has become a full-fledged state.
+Finally, on 21 January 1972, Meghalaya became a full-fledged state.

-The peace in then autonomous districts of Assam was disturbed when the state administration decided to impose Assamese language as the state language using The Official Languages Bill on 18 October 1960 threatening the tribes, who were apprehensive of losing their culture and identity; consequently, he feared that the Assam government's linguistic policy would militate against the ethnic identity of the hill people and hence, he led the agitations that resulted them an autonomous status under the "Assam reorganisation (Meghalaya) Act 1969" until it became a full-fledged state on 21 January 1972.
+The peace in the then-autonomous districts of Assam was disturbed when the state administration decided to impose the Assamese language as the state language using The Official Languages Bill on 18 October 1960 threatening the tribes, who were apprehensive of losing their culture and identity; consequently, he feared that the Assam government's linguistic policy would militate against the ethnic identity of the hill people and hence, he led the agitations that resulted them an autonomous status under the "Assam reorganisation (Meghalaya) Act 1969" until it became a full-fledged state on 21 January 1972.
 Prior to becoming full-fledged Meghalaya state of the Indian Union, the present areas of Meghalaya enjoyed internal autonomy under the provisions of Sixth Schedule of Constitution of India—it also had District Councils in the Garo Hills and the United Khasi and Jaintia Hills Districts.

 According to B.B.
-Lyngdoh, former Chief Minister of Meghalaya, who shared the Chief Minister's office with Capt.Williamson Sangma, is said to have told that the imposition of Assamese language in 1960 was the sole reason for the fight of separate statehood, for Garo, Jhantia, and Khasis areas to be carved out as Meghalaya state:
+Lyngdoh, former Chief Minister of Meghalaya, who shared the Chief Minister's office with Capt.
+Williamson Sangma, is said to have told that the imposition of Assamese language in 1960 was the sole reason for the fight of separate statehood, for Garo, Jhantia, and Khasis areas to be carved out as Meghalaya state:

 If in 1960 Assamese were not made the state language we could have stayed as inhabitant of the same state like brothers.